PauloBettin/case-study-ransomware-encryption-and-keylogger/Readme.md

 This project aims to **raise awareness** about:
 - How ransomware operates by encrypting files.
 - The importance of **mitigation** through secure backups and key management.
+- Execution of inappropriate programs and the fragility of systems.

 ---